BDC Hamburger Icon

 2. Determine what is reasonable.

-Because SMART goals are attainable and time-based, you must ensure you set a reasonable goal.
-For example, if your goal is to increase sales by 30 percent in a year but you have been successful in increasing sales by only 10 percent a year in the past, consider extending the period to two years or reducing the amount to 15 percent for one year.
+Because SMART goals are attainable and time-based, you must ensure that you set a reasonable goal.
+If, for example, your goal is to increase sales by 30 percent in a year but you’ve historically increased sales by only 10 percent annually, consider extending the period to two years or reducing the target to 15 percent for one year.
 That way, you’re improving on previous years without being overly ambitious.

-Also, examine the resources at your disposal.
-In the previous example, a 30 percent increase in one year might be attainable if you just received a cash infusion that you can put toward marketing expenses.
-Or, maybe you’ve recently made an acquisition or added to your sales team, making a once-ambitious goal more reasonable.
+Also examine the resources at your disposal.
+In the previous example, a 30 percent increase in one year may be attainable if you’ve just received a cash infusion that you can put toward marketing expenses.
+Or maybe you’ve recently made an acquisition or added to your sales team, making a once-ambitious goal more reasonable.

 3. Focus on essential metrics.

-When you’re ensuring that your goals are relevant, specific and measurable, carefully determine which metrics to use.
-For example, you may want a better digital marketing return on investment (ROI) from your social media marketing.
-In this case, follower counts and engagement levels (likes, shares, comments) are appropriate metrics.
+When ensuring that your goals are relevant, specific and measurable, carefully determine which metrics to use.
+You may, for example, want a better digital marketing ROI from your social media efforts.
+In that case, follower counts and engagement levels (likes, shares and comments) are appropriate metrics.
 If you have a relatively small number of followers, you may want to focus on follower counts.
-But if you have many followers who don’t contribute to sales, you should focus on engagement metrics.
+If you have many followers who don’t contribute to sales, you should focus on engagement metrics.

-It’s not enough to mindlessly pursue your goal; you must keep the overall business benefit in mind.
+It’s not enough to mindlessly pursue your goal — you must keep the overall business benefit in mind.
 In the previous example, if you wanted to grow your followers on social media, you could buy followers and seemingly accomplish that goal.
-However, this would not help you boost your social media marketing ROI, because most of those people would not engage with your company or become paying customers.
+That wouldn’t improve your social media marketing ROI, though, because most of those people wouldn’t engage with your company or become paying customers.

 4. Identify and implement tactics to meet your goal.